zsh-users/zsh-history-substring-search/README.md

           bindkey '^[[A' history-substring-search-up
           bindkey '^[[B' history-substring-search-down

+      However, if the observed values don't work, you can try using terminfo:

+          bindkey "$terminfo[kcuu1]" history-substring-search-up
+          bindkey "$terminfo[kcud1]" history-substring-search-down

       You might also want to bind the Control-P/N keys for use in EMACS mode:

           bindkey -M emacs '^P' history-substring-search-up